sirap-group/connect-sequence/api.md

 <a name="ConnectSequence+appendList"></a>

 ### connectSequence.appendList(middlewares) ⇒ <code>[ConnectSequence](#ConnectSequence)</code>
-Append many middlewares in an array
+Append an arbitrary number of middlewares as an array

 **Kind**: instance method of <code>[ConnectSequence](#ConnectSequence)</code>
 **Returns**: <code>[ConnectSequence](#ConnectSequence)</code> - a reference to the instance to be chainable